The Long Road Ahead for Reducing Greenhouse Gas Emissions in China

 CATF staff tour a gasification manufacturing facility in Shanghai, China.

-- With CATF's facilitation, the Texas Clean Energy Project (TCEP), a pioneering, 400MW-IGCC facility with 90% carbon capture located in Odessa, TX received a major boost in September 2012, as the project developer Summit Power Group signed a MOU with Sinopec Engineering from China, which allows the Chinese company to carry of Engineering, Procurement, and Construction (EPC) work at TCEP; this agreement also brings in over $1 billion in debt from the Export-Import Bank of China.
-The CO2 captured at TCEP will be sold for EOR, while the plant will also produce electricity, sulfuric acid, and urea fertilizer for additional revenue.
+- With CATF's facilitation, the Texas Clean Energy Project (TCEP), a pioneering, 400MW-IGCC facility with 90% carbon capture located in Odessa, TX received a major boost in September 2012, as the project developer Summit Power Group signed an MOU with Sinopec Engineering from China, which allows the Chinese company to conduct Engineering, Procurement, and Construction (EPC) work at TCEP; this agreement also brings in over $1 billion in debt from the Export-Import Bank of China.
+The CO2 captured at TCEP will be sold for enhanced oil recovery (EOR), while the plant will also produce electricity, sulfuric acid, and urea fertilizer for additional revenue.

-- In February 2012, Massachusetts-based GreatPoint Energy and Shanghai-based China Wanxiang Group signed a partnership worth $1.25 billion which will enable GreatPoint, a technology developer, to build the first-of-its-kind large-scale coal-to-gas facility with a process called hydromethanation by 2015.
-The new facility has an expected production capacity of 30 billion cubic feet (BCF) and will capture carbon which will be sold for other industrial purposes.
+- In February 2012, Massachusetts-based GreatPoint Energy and Shanghai-based China Wanxiang Group signed a partnership worth $1.25 billion.
+This pact will enable GreatPoint, a technology developer, to build the first-of-its-kind large-scale coal-to-gas facility with a process called hydromethanation by 2015.
+The new facility has an expected production capacity of 30 billion cubic feet (BCF) and will capture carbon to be sold for other industrial purposes.
 Wanxiang will fund a portion of the project in addition to being a co-developer and co-operator.
 The project is located in the coal-rich Xinjiang Uighur Autonomous Region.

 - In January 2011, AEP signed a cooperation agreement with State Grid Corporation of China, the country's largest electricity distributor and one of the world's largest companies in terms of revenue, through which the two companies would jointly evaluate and potentially advance six transmission and distribution technologies, including ultra-high-voltage transmission equipment, advanced energy storage technologies, smart-meter technologies, and distributed generation technologies.
 Experts from each company would work together to research different technologies and share data about their performance.
 If the technologies prove feasible, the companies will explore potential fabrication and manufacturing in the United States.
 This agreement was also announced during President Hu's state visit to the White House.